needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 ## Configuring CPU and GPU performance levels

 The CPU and GPU consume the most power on a mobile device, especially when running a game.
 Typically, the operating system decides which clock speeds to use for the CPU and GPU.
 CPU cores and GPUs are less efficient when running at their maximum clock speed.
 When they run at high clock speeds, the mobile device overheats, and the operating system throttles CPU and GPU frequency to cool down the device.

 By default, Adaptive Performance automatically configures CPU and GPU performance levels based on the current performance bottleneck.
 Alternatively, you can switch to `Manual` mode; to do this, set  `Instance.DevicePerformanceControl.AutomaticPerformanceControl` to `false`.
 In `Manual` mode, you can use the `Instance.DevicePerformanceControl.CpuLevel` and `Instance.DevicePerformanceControl.GpuLevel` properties to optimize CPU and GPU performance.
-To check which mode you are currently in, use `Instance.DevicePerformanceControl.PerformanceControlMode`.
+To check which mode your application currently runs in, use `Instance.DevicePerformanceControl.PerformanceControlMode`.

 The application can configure these properties based on the thermal feedback and the frame time data that the Adaptive Performance API provides.
 It also uses these questions about its current performance requirements:

 - Did the application reach the target frame rate in the previous frames?
-- Is the application in an in-game scene, a loading screen, or a menu?
+- Is the application in a scene, a loading screen, or a menu?
 - Are device temperatures rising?
 - Is the device close to thermal throttling?
 - Is the device GPU or CPU bound?

-*Note:* Changing GPU and GPU levels only has an effect as long as the device is not in thermal throttling state (`Instance.WarningLevel` equals `PerformanceWarningLevel.Throttling`).
+**Note:** Changing GPU and GPU levels only has an effect as long as the device is not in thermal throttling state (`Instance.WarningLevel` equals `PerformanceWarningLevel.Throttling`).
 In some situations, the device might take control over the CPU and GPU levels.
 This changes the value of `Instance.DevicePerformanceControl.PerformanceControlMode` to `PerformanceControlMode.System`.

 The following example shows how to reduce thermal pressure and power consumption by using the Adaptive Performance Automatic Performance Control.
 It adjusts the CPU and GPU levels based on your `targetFrameRate` and helps you to reduce power consumption, heat and current efficiently.
-Setting CPU and GPU level manually is not recommended instead you should use the Automatic Performance Control to achieve the best performance by setting the `targetFrameRate` only:
+Setting CPU and GPU levels manually is not recommended.
+Instead, you should use the Automatic Performance Control to achieve the best performance by setting the `targetFrameRate` only:

 ```
 public void EnterMenu()